NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 :::tip

-A Middleware setup wizard could take care of the monitoring stack setup based on the settings provided in the profile file.
+The Middleware setup wizard tool could take care of the monitoring stack setup based on the settings provided in the profile file.

 :::